 By Editorial Team

 Prior to the COVID-19 pandemic and associated shelter-in-place directives, Synopsys’ roughly 15,000 employees worked in offices located in 30 countries around the world.
 Some have returned to those offices in regions where it is safe to do so.
-Barbara Donaldson, the company’s senior vice president of workplace resources, leads a worldwide team that is responsible for managing each of the company’s sites.
+Barbara Donaldson, the company’s vice president of workplace resources, leads a worldwide team that is responsible for managing each of the company’s sites.
 Earlier this year, she was honored as an Outstanding Corporate Executive for her efforts in driving sustainability—a passion for the company and for her.
 We recently chatted with Donaldson about the highlights so far of her 25-year career with Synopsys.
 Read on.

 A: Career paths often chose us.
 When I started my career, there weren’t roles mapped out for specific areas, like corporate facilities or real estate manager.
 I’ve always been interested in working with people, seeing the tangible results of my work, and having diverse responsibilities.
 I started in office management and pursued opportunities to expand my responsibilities, developed skills and knowledge, and was fortunate to be at companies and working with leaders that encouraged my growth.